kkonradpl/FM-DX-Tuner/README.md

 # Configuration

+Check the Config.hpp configuration and the corresponding tuner configuration (currently only ConfigTEF668X.hpp is available).
-Set the TUNER_TEF668X_REF_CLOCK frequency before FW upload.
+Set the TUNER_TEF668X_REF_CLOCK frequency in ConfigTEF668X.hpp
+before FW upload.